anttispitkanen/homepage-content/community.md

 ### Startup Weekend Tampere

 We are bringing <a href="https://startupweekend.org/" target="_blank">Startup Weekend</a> to Tampere for the first time in March 2018.
-My role in the team is in marketing and handling developer relations.
+My role in the organizer team is in marketing and handling developer relations.

 See more on our <a href="https://twitter.com/swtampere" target="_blank">Twitter</a>.